 RTP 2050

-PCTPA is currently working on its long-range Regional Transportation Plan (RTP), which is required to be updated every five years.
+On December 3, 2025, the PCTPA Board of Directors adopted the Final 2050 Regional Transportation Plan (RTP) and associated Supplemental Environmental Impact Report (SEIR).
 The RTP casts a vision for transportation in Placer County (excluding the Tahoe Basin) until 2050, and includes projections of population and housing growth, estimates revenue, and outlines transportation investment priorities.
 It is a collaborative effort among PCTPA, its member agencies, SACOG, elected officials, and stakeholders from across the county.

 What is an RTP?